thirdweb-example/telegram-mini-app/README.md

 You should see the app at http://localhost:3000.
 Try messaging the `/start` command to the bot you configured with the Bot Father in Telegram.

-When you press "Launch App", your mini app should open and a wallet should be generated for you.
+When you press "thirdweb App", your mini app should open and a wallet should be generated for you.

 ### Going to production

 Once you've implemented this flow into your own app, there are a few changes you'll need to make to go to production.

-Remember to go to your project in the [In-App Wallets](https://thirdweb.com/dashboard/connect/in-app-wallets) configuration tab and update the auth endpoint to be `[YOUR PRODUCTION URL]/api/auth/telegram`.
+Remember to go to your project in the [In-App Wallets](https://thirdweb.com/dashboard/connect/in-app-wallets) configuration tab and update the auth endpoint to be `[YOUR PRODUCTION URL]/api/auth/telegram` which is the URL to the Next.js app.
 In this case, do include `https://` in the URL.

+If deploying to Vercel, a `vercel.json` file is included.

 Now, you're ready to deploy your app and Telegram bot to production!